-Wheaton College is closely monitoring the ongoing COVID-19 health crisis and after careful consideration has decided to now offer limited on-campus tours for prospective students.
+Wheaton College is closely monitoring the ongoing COVID-19 health crisis and after careful consideration has decided to now offer limited on-campus tours for current seniors and transfer students.
 While we have developed a robust offering of virtual visit opportunities, we also encourage all eligible visitors to see our beautiful campus in-person at one of our scheduled tours.
 Though the tour will be limited to campus grounds only (no entry into buildings), we will be providing visual resources of the interior of each building on the tour.
-Registration for on-campus visits will only be available to rising seniors (high school class of 2021) at this time.
+Registration for on-campus visits will only be available to current seniors (high school class of 2021) at this time.
+Please contact the Office of Admission with any questions or requests by email at email@example.com or by phone at 508-286-8251.

 Current protocols include: